brainvisa/morphologist-gpl/sphinx/user_doc/sulpated.rst

 * Optionnally, an additional read-only database can be defined and enabled in BrainVisa.
 It is the "input" database.
 It will be used to read input sulci graphs from.
 Nothing will be written into it, everything will be written in the "sulci" database.

+If a read-only "input" database is used, then the "sulci" database may be empty at the beginning.
+However all databases used **must have been created, defined and enabled in BrainVISA**.
+If not, Sulpated will fail with an error, which is not always very explicit (it is just a small program).

 Write a config file
 -------------------